hakanayaz/PIRQ_Draft/Module 1/More_Examples/3_Object_Oriented_Example/C++/README.md

 Here, we start to see more into the nitty gritty.
 For example,

 1. Notice how classes define a new datatype, and the IR has to specify how much memory should be allocated for a Qubit instance and how it should be aligned within its data block on the line beginning `%1 = alloca...`.
 These are things we generally don't think about when writing high-level code, but here many layers of abstraction are stripped away.
-2. Similarly, I can no longer get away with declaring my data types as `doubles` and yet passing in integral values like 1 and 0.
+2. Similarly, we can no longer get away with declaring our data types as `doubles` and yet passing in integral values like 1 and 0.
 LLVM IR is very type-conscientious; when it sees `double`, it truly expects a `double`.
 This is where the implicit casting we noted in the AST shows itself.
 1 is represented as `1.000000e+00`, and 0 similarly.
 3. Finally, notice how the simple constructor - a mere 3 lines of code in C++! - has been enlarged (the function labeled `@_ZN5QubitC2Edd`).
 This is partly due to the low level nature of LLVM IR, and especially to its usage of _SSA_ or Static Single Assignment.
 This means that each variable (ascending numbers beginning with `%`, which denotes that they are local) can only be assigned ONCE.
 I can't write `x = 5` and then `x = 4` on the next line, the way I could in high-level code.
 So, while only three distinct objects or values are being manipulated (the `Qubit` allocated to `%4` and the two `double` values passed in as arguments stored in `%1` and `%2`), ELEVEN local variables which often point to the exact same locations are assigned as the IR instructs the computer to allocate memory and then maneuvers the double values into the correct slots within the `Qubit` object.
 While this may seem cumbersome, it allows for optimizations to be performed efficiently later on.

-This was a walkthrough of how to generate and interpret the IR for a simple Object Oriented Program in C++.
-I hope that it gave some insight into the compilation process, and allowed you to see through some of the levels of abstraction that normally obscure our view of low level code execution.